AravisProject/aravis/README.md

 While most of the API is documented, Aravis documentation lacks some good tutorial about the many features if offers.
-But a good resource is the tests directory inside Aravis sources, where you will find a numbers of small samples showing different key features.
+But a good resource is the tests directory inside Aravis sources, where you will find a set of small samples showing different key features.

 ### Porting to Aravis 0.8